-JuiceFS is a high-performance shared file system designed for cloud-native use and released under the Apache License 2.0.
+JuiceFS is an open source, high-performance distributed file system designed for the cloud, released under the Apache License 2.0.
 It provides full POSIX compatibility, allowing almost all kinds of object storage to be used locally as massive local disks and to be mounted and read on different cross-platform and cross-region hosts at the same time.

-JuiceFS implements a distributed file system by adopting the architecture that seperates "data" and "metadata" storage.
-When using JuiceFS to store data, the data itself is persisted in object storage (e.g. Amazon S3), and the corresponding metadata can be persisted in various databases such as Redis, MySQL, TiKV, SQLite, etc., based on the scenarios and requirements.
+JuiceFS separates "data" and "metadata" storage, files are split into chunks and stored in object storage like Amazon S3, and the corresponding metadata can be stored in various databases such as Redis, MySQL, TiKV, SQLite, etc., based on the scenarios and requirements.

 JuiceFS provides rich APIs for various forms of data management, analysis, archiving, and backup.
 It can seamlessly interface with big data, machine learning, artificial intelligence and other application platforms without modifying code, and provide massive, elastic and high-performance storage at low cost.
-With JuiceFS, you do not need to worry about availability, disaster recovery, monitoring and expansion, and thus operation and maintaince work can be remarkably simplified, which helps companies focus more on business development and R&D efficiency improvement.
+With JuiceFS, you do not need to worry about availability, disaster recovery, monitoring and expansion, and thus maintainence work can be greatly reduced, perfect for DevOps.

-- POSIX Compatible JuiceFS can be used like a local file system as it seamlessly interfaces with existing applications.
+- POSIX Compatible JuiceFS can be used like a local file system, making it easy to integrate with existing applications.

 - HDFS Compatible: JuiceFS is fully compatible with HDFS API, which can enhance metadata performance.